Skip to main content

 How to delete a Secret

-If a Secret has not been used for 30 days, it will automatically be marked as Inactive.
+If a Secret is not used for 30 days, it will automatically become Inactive.

-The StackSpot Portal notifies you of the deletion when there are 15, 10, and 1 day left before a Secret is deleted.
-From the moment the Secret becomes Inactive and you are notified, you have the following options:
+The StackSpot Portal notifies you 15, 10, and 1 day before a Secret is deleted.
+When a Secret becomes Inactive and you are notified, you have these options:

-• Use the Secret again so that it is automatically reactivated and its status changes from Scheduled for Deletion to Active.
-You can reactivate it within the 30-day period.
+• Use the Secret again within the 30-day period to automatically reactivate it, changing its status from Scheduled for deletion to Active.

-See below the steps for the last two options: Delete a Secret now and Schedule Secret deletion.
+See below for steps to delete a Secret now or schedule Secret deletion.

 Delete a Secret now

-You can immediately delete a Secret if it has one of the following statuses:
+You can immediately delete a Secret if it is in any of these statuses:

 • Active